react-state/store/README.md

 react-state is build on same core as [ng-state](https://github.com/ng-state).
 So most library behaviour can be found there.

 ### Main differences from other RxJs store based state managements solutions
-- Allows state nesting
+- Allows state nesting and injects responable peaces to components
 - Uses immutablejs fast equality object check for high performance
 - Actions can return observables, promises or simple objects
 - Decoples / Hides paths to state from components
 - Uses Redux like pure functions - actions to interact with state
-- Uses Redux like messages for updating unconnected states: see [ng-state](https://github.com/ng-state) for more detail explanation
+- Uses Redux like messages for comunication between not related components: see [ng-state](https://github.com/ng-state) for more detail explanation
-- Does not use React component state, so it can be used by use for different purposes
+- Does not use React component state, so it can be used by user for other purposes
 - No boilerplate
-- Developers do not need to rememebr long nested paths to access store
+- No long nested paths to access store

 ### Performance first
 Each component implements ```shouldComponentUpdate``` method which default return value changed to ```false```.